-See AZGS article in the latest edition of the Journal of the American Geriatrics Society
+See AZGS article in the Journal of the American Geriatrics Society

 Dr. Jack Boyer, then aged 91, watches remotely with Dr. Mindy Fain as he is presented the

 Arizona Geriatrics Society's Lifetime Achievement Award on October 2, 2021.
 (Photo credit: Dr. Leslie Boyer)

 The answer is in the number of people needing care.

 Year US POPULATION OVER 65 years OVER 85 years

 As the population of older adults continues to rise rapidly, the number of expert geriatric professionals is on the decline.The Arizona Geriatrics Society (AzGS) works to ensure the best of care for older Arizonans.

 To meet healthcare needs today and in the future, the AzGS is dedicated to the development of professionals in geriatrics and gerontology who are committed to employing best practices in healthcare for older adults.

 Membership is open to all who care for older adults, including physicians (geriatricians and primary care physicians as well as surgical and medical specialists), nurse practitioners, physician assistants, dentists, psychologists, nurses, social workers, case managers, long term care and assisted living facility administrators, occupational and speech therapists, and any other allied professionals providing care to older adults in Arizona.